salvadornico/salvadornico.github.io/README.md

 # start dev server
 yarn run dev

-# build for production with minification
+# build for production with minification and deploy to Firebase
 yarn run build

-# build for production and view the bundle analyzer report
-yarn run build --report
 ```